 Before you can plan for healthcare expenses, it’s good to understand this upward trend and why spending has increased in our society.

 Healthcare costs have risen since the 1970s due to changes in government programs as well as the shifting needs of the population.
-According to data from the National Health Expenditure (NHE), total healthcare spending in 1970 was $74.6 billion; in 2018, that number exceeded $3.6 trillion.
-This averages out to $11,000 per person, with some spending significantly more than others.
+According to data from the National Health Expenditure (NHE), total healthcare spending in 1970 was $74.1 billion, and by 2000, health expenditures reached nearly $1.4 trillion.
+Over the next 23 years, the amount spent on healthcare more than tripled to $4.9 trillion.
+This averages out to $14,570 per person, with some spending significantly more than others.

-The Centers for Medicare and Medicaid Services (CMS) projects these spending patterns to increase.
-Their data suggests that by 2028, total healthcare spending will increase to $6.2 trillion — or $18,000 per person — and comprise about 20% of the gross national product.
-With the effects of COVID-19, these projections could sharply increase as medical care needs and services rise.
+The Centers for Medicare and Medicaid Services (CMS) project that these spending patterns will increase.
+Their data suggests that by 2032, total healthcare spending will increase to $7.7 trillion and comprise about 20% of the gross national product.

 - Increased population growth